livetheoogway/bailiff/README.md

 ## How It Works

-1. When you add `bailiff <tool>` to your `.zshrc`, each time you open a new tab, bailiff checks if the tool is already installed.
+1. When you add `bailiff <tool>` to your shell configuration file, each time you open a new terminal session, Bailiff checks if the tool is already installed.
 If not installed and not recently checked, Bailiff attempts to install it
 2. Auto-Summoning, Bailiff will also attempt to install any command that isn't found, even if not explicitly declared.
+This works across all supported shells (ZSH, Bash, Fish, and KSH).

 ### Universal Auto-Summoning